 Our preschool, a state-licensed school for three-, four- and five-year-olds, offers programs two days, three days, or five days a week.
 Our experienced teaching staff guides youngsters in developing their skills and helps them appreciate the nature that surrounds them.
 A tots parenting program for one- and two-year-olds and their parents is also available.

 Fun nature-related experiences for Pre-K through 9th grade children are available in our licensed Summer Camp.
 Age appropriate activities are offered from simple environmental crafts for three-year olds to sophisticated outings such as hiking and overnights for participants entering 9th grade.

 Various programs are offered for grades K through 8 that are designed to guide and instruct children in the use of their senses for the discovery and enjoyment of nature.
 See our Events List for the current program offerings.

 Earthplace offers innovative, curriculum-based natural history programs for pre-K to Grade 5 that are designed to supplement school science units.
 All programs are held at Earthplace.
 The programs are appropriate as an introduction or review of the topic and may be tailored to meet the needs of the audience.
 As appropriate, these programs can also be adapted for scout and adult groups.

-Earthplace has several programs available to scouting groups which help fulfill badge requirements.
+Earthplace has several programs available to Scouting groups that help fulfill badge requirements.